(Users Browsing this Thread: )

 This episode was definitely a jump the shark moment when I first saw it.
 The fourth segment is simply the single worst thing The Simpsons has ever done.
 It's even worse than The Diving Bell and the Butter Ball.
 I am quite astonished that I hardly ever see it mentioned, and I hardly ever remember it since I haven't seen this episode probably since it first aired, but this is probably the thing that caused my interest in The Simpsons to basically evaporate until I regained it earlier this year.
 And I didn't even remember about the bully button thing at the end...
 My god, that has to be the worst joke they've ever done.
 I wouldn't say this is a kids show, but it generally isn't that inappropriate.
 Fortunately for this episode, that lasts for only a quarter of the episode, so there is some opportunity for redemption.
 While that stuff could possibly save this episode from the bottom 10, it unfortunately can't redeem what a colossal pile of shit the final segment is.
 The second segment is the best, even though it is okay at best.
 The first segment is quite dumb, and the third segment is awful as well.
 1/10

-My quest to rewatch/review and grade all episodes of The Simpsons.
-(Season 1-24 completed so far)
+My quest to rewatch, grade and review all episodes of The Simpsons:

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)